sharwell/developer.rackspace.com/src/docs/cloud-images/getting-started/index.rst

 To use this service effectively, you should understand these key ideas:

 Image
-    A bundle of operating system (OS) files that you use to create or rebuild a server.
+    A bundle of files that you use to create or rebuild a server.
 There are pre-defined images, but you can also create your own custom images from servers that you've launched.
-Custom images can be used as data backups or as *gold* images used to launch additional servers.

     * A **standard image** is one that Rackspace supplies for your service level, or that is provided specifically for RackConnect customers, and that hasn't yet reached its end-of-life.